+American Legion Auxiliary

-Thank you for becoming part of the exciting and rewarding American Legion Auxiliary.
+Thank you for becoming part of the exciting and rewarding American Legion Auxiliary, the largest civilian patriotic service organization of women in the world.
 Included in this kit is information about being a member of the Auxiliary.
-Much of this guide, along with additional information, can be found in the Department of Florida Unit Handbook on the website: www.alafl/.org
+Much of this guide, along with additional information, can be found in the Auxiliary Unit handbook or on the National American Legion Auxiliary website: www.alaforveterans.org.

 WHAT IS A VOLUNTEER?

-A volunteer is someone who gives time, energy, and talents to others, expecting nothing in return.
-Volunteers must have an open mind, be willing to embrace wisdom learned from others and let the experience of volunteering lead to personal inner growth.
-Volunteers realize the importance of time and kindness.

-- A volunteer is someone who gives their time, energy and talent. - A volunteer is someone who is willing to learn, - A volunteer is someone who has the freedom to choose. - A volunteer is someone who makes a difference.

-WHAT WE DO!
+A volunteer is someone who gives time, energy and talents to others, expecting nothing in return.
+Volunteers must have an open mind, be willing to embrace wisdom learned from others and also let the experience of volunteering lead to personal inner growth.
+Volunteers realize the importance of time and kindness. - A volunteer is someone who gives time, energy and talents - A volunteer is someone who is willing to learn - A volunteer is someone who has the freedom to choose - A volunteer is someone who makes a difference WHAT WE DO!